adventuremomblog

 view from the Little Traverse Bay Ferry

 The ferry has covered seating for up to 49 people and can even ferry bikes.
-We purchased our ferry tickets online and we were told to arrive 5-10 minutes early.
+We purchased our ferry tickets online and were told to arrive 5-10 minutes early.

-During our visit, the waves in the Little Traverse Bay were higher than normal which changed the order of the stops and the departure times.
-It wasn’t a huge deal for us because our schedule was flexible.
+During our visit, the waves in the Little Traverse Bay were higher than normal, which changed the order of the stops and the departure times.

 Bay Harbor Ferry Port